Renault Zo

-The Renault Zo is an open top concept car from Renault which was introduced in 1998 at the Geneva Motor Show.
+The Renault Zo is an open top concept car from Renault which was introduced at the 1998 Geneva Motor Show.

 Engine

 The Zo has a 2.0 litre 16V diesel engine with direct injection producing 135 hp.
 It has an automatic gearbox.

 Innovation

 The platform and the chassis are based on the Renault Spider.
 Therefore, the Zo is a pure two seater roadster having a pneumatic suspension system with a hydraulic pump which can adjust the ride height even when the car is being driven.
 On the dashboard there are only three round instruments for the speed, the revs and the fuel level.